sundogbio/szi-tile-source/README.md

 #### The file

-The file being read must be a valid SZI file, that is an uncompressed ZIP file containing a DZI file pyramid, in a top level directory with the same name as the .dzi file, minus its extension (see the [format description](https://github.com/smartinmedia/SZI-Format/blob/master/SZI%20format%20description%20-%202018-11-24.pdf) for details).
+The file being read **must** be a valid SZI file: that is, an uncompressed ZIP file containing a DZI file pyramid, in a top level directory with the same name as the .dzi file, minus its extension (see the [format description](https://github.com/smartinmedia/SZI-Format/blob/master/SZI%20format%20description%20-%202018-11-24.pdf) for details).